peruskallio/c5_asset_pipeline/README.md

 within your theme's folder referenced the relative folders within the theme automatically by replacing all the paths with the relative paths automatically.
-However, we think this is a bad design decision as it limits the paths that can be referenced from the themes and also might work differently with different filters and some filters might not even implement this feature.
+However, we think this is a bad design decision as it limits the paths that can be referenced from the themes (or makes it really awkward to reference them, e.g. `../../../../../`).
+Also, this might work differently with different filters and some filters might not even implement this feature.

 Instead, the built-in filters within this package provide an alternative way of referencing the static assets within the CSS files.
 This is through custom functions that can be used within the CSS files.
-This is implemented for both filters, the Less filter and the SCSS filter.
+This is implemented for both filters, the Less filter and the SCSS filter that come with this package.

 To reference the static assets in different sections of the system, the following functions are available within your CSS files (in both `.less` and